 Carroll School of Management Dean's Office Courses

 This course is required for all Carroll School students and must be taken in the fall semester of their first year at BC.
 Portico fulfills the Carroll School ethics requirement.

 This is the introductory course for Carroll School of Management’s first year students.
-Topics will include ethics, leadership, globalization, economic development, capitalism, innovation, entrepreneurship, vocational discernment, and the functional areas of business.
+Topics will include ethics, leadership, globalization, economic development, capitalism, innovation, entrepreneurship, vocational discernment, and the types and structures of organizations operating in the business world.
 This will be an interactive 3-credit seminar, serving as one of the five courses in the fall semester and fulfilling the ethics requirement for the Carroll School.
 The instructor will serve as academic advisor during the student’s first year.

 BCOM6688 Business Writing and Communication Skills for Managers (Fall/Spring: 3)

 The course focuses on the type of communication done on the job, especially in corporations.
 Business assignments are used to illustrate appropriate writing and communication strategies, protocols, practices, styles, and formats.
 Students work alone and in collaboration with others around a variety of assignments and tools including everyday business communications, reports, proposals, and presentations.
 By the end of the semester, students will be proficient in producing business materials for a variety of audiences including clients, colleagues, managers, and executives.

 PRTO2401 Free Markets, Faith, and the Common Good (Spring: 3)